shawnjason/Inconsistency-Accumulation/README.md

 ## Scope and Limitations

-These proofs establish the formal skeleton of the paper's discrete policy-level results.
+These proofs establish the full formal skeleton of the paper's discrete policy-level results, including both the deterministic and stochastic clauses of Theorem 1.
 They do not establish:

-- **The stochastic clause of Theorem 1** (`E[I_N] ≥ p_π · N`).
-This requires
-  Mathlib's conditional-expectation infrastructure and a tower-property argument over trajectory distributions.
-Its formalization is in progress and not claimed in this release.
 - **The empirical corroboration** of Section 8 of the paper (simulation results).
 Those are reported separately.
 - **The application to bounded-context language models** (Section 9.2 of the paper), which is motivational rather than formal.

+Note that the stochastic clause of Theorem 1 is proved in Lean with a uniform bound `E[I_N] ≥ N/|U|`, which is strictly stronger than the original `E[I_N] ≥ p_π · N` form in earlier drafts of the paper: the constant `1/|U|` is uniform across all stochastic policies and depends only on the action-space cardinality.

 ## Associated Paper